Aetherinox/csf-firewall/docs/docs/usage/getting-started.md

 # Usage › Getting Started

-In the previous chapter, [Installation](../install/dependencies.md), we covered how to install both the depenencies and **ConfigServer Firewall & Security (CSF)** itself on your server.
+In the previous [Installation](../install/dependencies.md) chapter, we covered how to install both the depenencies and **ConfigServer Firewall & Security (CSF)** itself on your server.
 This chapter covers the fundamentals of configuring CSF and understanding how it operates.

 If you are looking for straight-forward information such as commands, folder and file structure, or configuration examples, check out the [Cheatsheet](./cheatsheet/home.md) guides listed below.

 {==

-Cheatsheet
+Cheatsheet Guides

 ==}